 |Type of record:||Monument|

 A low earthwork mound was identified during a rapid survey in 2001.
-The mound is probably a Bronze Age round barrow.
+The mound is probably a Neoltihic and/or Bronze Age round barrow.
 This barrow, along with NHER 33453-4 and NHER 61532 form a small barrow cemetery (NHER 61535), which is itself located in close proximity to numerous other barrows, forming a dispersed cemetery landscape group (NHER 61484) in this area.

 Images - none

-20 March 1997.
-In recently cleared plantation, felled but not yet destrumped.
+In recently cleared plantation, felled but not yet destrumped:

 Mound, probable barrow, around 1.5m high and 30m in diameter.